Imadec Executive Education

-The Imadec Executive Education GmbH is a business training provider in Vienna, Austria.
+Imadec Executive Education GmbH is a business training provider in Vienna, Austria.
 The company briefly gained accreditation as a for-profit private university in 2001, albeit under dubious circumstances.
 The accreditation was rescinded in 2006 as a result of compliance issues and persistent diploma mill allegations.
-Imadec was forced into bankruptcy proceedings by debtors in 2010 but was permitted to restructure under court supervision.
+Imadec was forced into bankruptcy proceedings by its creditors in 2010 but was permitted to restructure under court supervision.
 The company continues to operate and is currently offering negotiation and management seminars.

 History

 Imadec was founded in 1991 as the International Management Development Consulting GmbH.

 Founder and director was Christian Joksch, an Austrian insurance manager and sometime lecturer.

 From 1991 to 1996, the company operated as a consulting business.

 California State partnership

 In 1996, Imadec secured a partnership with the California State University, Hayward (CSUH).
 Acting as an overseas business program subsidiary of the university and supervised by university personnel on location in Vienna, Imadec reinvented itself as a for-profit business school and began offering an Executive MBA program.

 The program received accreditation from the FIBAA.
 Also starting in 1996 the International Gary S. Becker Prize, a prize for scholarly excellence donated and granted by Gary Becker together with a committee of international economists and business executives, was awarded by Imadec.

 The partnership collapsed in August 2002.
 According to Jay Tontz, Dean of the CSUH Department of Business and Economics, the university decided to end the relationship because the venture had failed to turn any profit, even though the university's five other overseas MBA programs were making healthy amounts of money.
 The contract stipulated profit sharing as opposed to the more conventional revenue sharing; Imadec claimed it was barely breaking even but refused to either cut costs or agree to a revenue sharing arrangement.
 An additional problem, according to CSUH faculty, was "Imadec's failure to make timely payments" regarding salaries and expenses the company owed.
 According to Joksch, Imadec was canceling the contract because Kurt Leube, the partnership's academic director, had been misrepresenting his academic credentials.
 Leube, Joksch alleged, had been fraudulently claiming to hold a PhD in Economics that he did not in fact possess.
 Former Imadec faculty described Joksch's accusations as "ridiculous".
 Joksch had been well aware of Leube's lack of a doctorate; he had hired Leube on the strength of Leube's enthusiastic adherence to the Austrian School and his apprenticeship under Friedrich Hayek.